aiven/devportal/docs/tutorials/anomaly-detection.rst

 Set up the IoT metrics streaming dataset
 ----------------------------------------

-This section enables you to create a continuous stream of fake IoT data that will be pushed to an Aiven for Apache Kafka topic.
+Now that the plumbing of all the components is sorted, it's time for you to create a continuous stream of fake IoT data that will land in an Aiven for Apache Kafka topic.
+There are various ways to generate fake data, for the tutorial you'll use the `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_ allowing you to generate a continuous flow of data with a minimal setup.

 Create an Aiven authentication token
 ''''''''''''''''''''''''''''''''''''

-You will use the Aiven authentication token to generate fake streaming IoT metric data against to the Aiven for Apache Kafka topic.
-To create an authentication token:
+To generate the fake streaming IoT metric data against to the Aiven for Apache Kafka topic you'll use the `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_ which requires an Aiven authentication token to fetch all the Apache Kafka connection parameters.

+You can create an authentication token with the following steps:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. Click the user icon in the top-right corner of the page.